tombresee/NFL/Milestone/index.md

 #### <font color='#00274C'>CONTACT</font>
-General questions should be directed to Tom Bresee at <tbresee@umich.edu> or <tom.bresee@t-mobile.com>.
+General questions should be directed to Tom Bresee at <tbresee@umich.edu>.